 Flexibility is key

-When booking, consider checking a few dates before or after your target date; leaving a day sooner or later could save money on Amtrak tickets.
+When booking, consider checking a few dates before or after your target date; leaving a day sooner or later may save money on Amtrak tickets.

 Flexibility is not always possible, but the savings can be worth the inconvenience.

-Buying tickets as early as possible often helps, not only for rooms but for a coach ticket.
+Buying tickets as early as possible often helps not only with rooms but also with a coach ticket.
+When looking at coach class tickets, ensure you get the right one that meets your needs.

-The best thing to do is check different times to get a feel for ticket prices and see when is best for you to book.
+The best thing to do is check different times to get a feel for ticket prices and see when to book.

 Kev’s Notes